PCB Connector Types – What You Need To Know

 Fig 1: A Printed Circuit Board

 From the name, board-to-board connectors link two printed circuit boards without a cable.
-They provide reliable connections and best-in-class signal, and mechanical integrity.
+They provide reliable connections, best-in-class signals, and mechanical integrity.
 Consequently, they excel and are prevalent in high-speed, high-power, high-density, and micro-miniature applications.

 If designing a system with a permanent PCB layout, you can hard solder the board to board connectors.